Background pattern

 • systemic viral, fungal, or bacterial infections

-• severe bone marrow disorder (anemia)
+• severe bone marrow disorder (anemia), inflammation of the glands

 • lymphoproliferative disorders (excessive growth of white blood cells)